paulcomte/website/content/projects/exobuilds.md

 ## Introduction

-During 2022, I used to play `League of Legends` with my friends, and they recommended me to use website to get the best champion builds.
+During 2022, I used to play `League of Legends` with my friends, and they recommended me to use a website to get the best champion builds.

 A really famous one is [U.GG](https://U.GG).